 Ramp Test vs Pendulum

-In this post we take a closer look at the Ramp test and Pendulum testing procedures, applications, benefits and disadvantages.
+In this post we take a closer look at the Ramp test and Pendulum testing procedures, and their respective applications, benefits and disadvantages.

 What is a Ramp Test?

-The Ramp test involves an operator who is protected by a fall restraint harness.
-The operator, wearing standard footwear or barefoot (depending on the standard), walks backwards and forwards over a sample of a flooring material that has been evenly coated with a contaminant, Oil or soapy water depending on the standard.
-The Test starts with the ramp in a horizontal position; the operator gradually increases the angle of inclination until the limit of safe walking is reached and the test person “slips”.
-The acceptance angle obtained is used to express the degree of slip resistance (“R” value).
-The German ramp Test method is recognised worldwide (Europe, Australia, New Zealand, Singapore and the Ceramic Tile Institute of America (CTIOA)).
+The Ramp Test involves an active participant standing on a ramp protected by a fall restraint harness.
+The operator, wearing standard footwear or barefoot (depending on the standard), walks backwards and forwards over a sample of a flooring material that has been evenly coated with a contaminant - either oil or soapy water depending on the standard.
+The test starts with the ramp in a horizontal position; the operator gradually increases the angle of inclination until the limit of safe walking is reached and the test person “slips”.
+The acceptance angle obtained is used to express the degree of slip resistance (the “R” value).
+The German ramp test method is recognised worldwide (Europe, Australia, New Zealand, Singapore and the Ceramic Tile Institute of America (CTIOA)).

 DIN 51130: A German standard that uses a cleated work boot and oil.
 A common problem is interpreting the data produced.
 It is presented as a scale running from R9 (the most slippery) to R13 (the least slippery).
 It is a common misconception that the scale starts at R1 and that R9 is therefore a safe rating.

 DIN 51097: A German standard that tests slip resistance of flooring in barefoot conditions using soapy water as a contaminant.
 Results are presented in a scale running from A (most slippery) to C (least slippery).